-The first option is to add your ring to your household insurance.
-Most insurance companies have max amounts (referred to as limits of liability) that cap off how much coverage is automatically included for valuable items like engagement rings.
+The first option is to add your diamond ring to your renters of homeowners insurance policy.
+Most insurers have max amounts (referred to as limits of liability) that cap off how much coverage is automatically included for valuable items like engagement rings.

 Best part?
 At Lemonade, you won’t have to pay a deductible for anything scheduled as a personal property endorsement (aka, Extra Coverage).
 So if your ring worth $12,000 mysteriously disappears, Lemonade can pay you up to the full replacement cost, deductible-free!